metacollin/Prusa-Firmware/README.md

 If you want greater control over some of the more advanced and low level features of your printer, or would like a more generalized firmware with certain hardcoded, prusa MK3 specific values changed so as not to be hardcoded (great if you have a non-standard printer configuration), then it might be worth your time to take a look at this firmware.

-A quick example of what I mean:  The stock firmware's XYZ Calibration does not respect the `#define INVERT_<X,Y,Z or E>_AXIS <...>` lines in `Configuration_prusa.h`.
+A quick example of what I mean:  The stock firmware's XYZ Calibration does not respect the `#define INVERT_<X,Y,Z or E>_AXIS <...>` lines in `1_75mm_MK3_EINSy10a-E3Dv6full.h`.
 Instead, it is hardcoded.
 This is a problem if you happen to have, say, you are using some custom parts and have your X or Y axis motors mirrored).

-In this firmware, I've made an effort to remove any instances of hard coding I come accross, as well as remove options in `Configuration_prusa.h` that either do nothing or aren't respected.
+In this firmware, I've made an effort to remove any instances of hard coding I come accross, as well as remove options in `1_75mm_MK3_EINSy10a-E3Dv6full.h` that either do nothing or aren't respected.
 Nothing is worse than having an option and believing changing it is doing something, when in fact, it is not doing anything.

 I try to keep this relatively up-to-date with the latest development version of the firmware, but it will likely be a cautious few commits behind, as this is the firmware I use day to day on my own printer, and only push a new update that pulls in the latest Prusa changes after I know it doesn't break anything (or at least, not obviously ;)  ).